studentkittens/moosecat/README.rst

 OH WOW, *ANOTHER* MPD CLIENT?
 #############################

-There are only 240 (`I counted them`_) client out there.
+There are only 240 (`I counted them`_) clients out there.
 So here's our little contribution to get up to 256 clients.

 FEATURES/GOALS
 ~~~~~~~~~~~~~~

-Since moosecat is a full featured clients, we only list the special features,
+Since moosecat is a full featured client, we only list the special features,
 that only a few other clients have.

 * **Database Caching.**